thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 #### AppConfig support

 The ThoughtSpot mobile app conforms to the industry standard AppConfig community and version 1.1 of the app supports the following keys.
-You can add these keys while deploying through your MDM platform.
+You can add these keys while deploying through your MDM or MAM platform.

   |Key |Format     |Description                   |
   |-----------------|------------|-----------------------------------|